-Qualita Qualitative Disclosures (a) The general qualitative disclosure requirement with respect to credit risk, including: • Definitions of past due and impaired (for accounting purposes)

-Definition of past due/overdue:

-- i.
-Any Continuous Loan if not repaid/renewed within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/ overdue from the following day of the expiry date; - ii.
-Any Demand Loan if not repaid within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/overdue from the following day of the expiry date;
+D) CR D) CREDIT RISK Qualit ative Disclosures (a) The general qualitative disclosure requirement with respect to credit risk, including: Definitions of past due and impaired (for accounting purposes) Definition of past due/overdue: i.
+Any Continuous Loan if not repaid/renewed within the fixed exp date for repayment or after the demand by the bank will be treat as past due/ overdue from the following day of the expiry date; ii.
+Any Demand Loan if not repaid within the fixed expiry date repayment or after the demand by the bank will be treated as p due/overdue from the following day of the expiry date; iii.
+In case of any installment(s) or part of installment(s) of a Fixed

-2As per BB directive, it is applicable at 2.50% for the year 2021.
+2As per BB directive, it is applicable at 2.50% for the year 2022.

-- iii.
-In case of any installment(s) or part of installment(s) of a Fixed Term Loan is not repaid within the fixed expiry date, the amount of unpaid installment(s) will be treated as past due/ overdue after six months of the expiry date. - iv.
+- Term Loan is not repaid within the fixed expiry date, the amount of unpaid installment(s) will be treated as past due/ overdue after six months of the expiry date. - iv.
 The Short-term Agricultural and Micro-Credit if not repaid within the fixed expiry date for repayment will be considered past due/overdue after six months of the expiry date.